Jhapa District: History

+Kichakbadh, in Bhadrapur, is a major archaeological site.
+Excavations have uncovered brick structures, walls, pottery, metal objects, ornaments and other remains.
+Archaeological studies broadly associate the site with the Śuṅga–Kuṣāṇa period, while reported dating places important remains at around 2,200 years ago (approximately 120–200 BCE).
+This demonstrates ancient organised settlement in the Jhapa–Morang Terai.

+Local tradition identifies Kichakbadh with Kichaka and Bhima of the Mahabharata, but archaeology has not conclusively proven this identification.

+map of 1817 Jhapa under Morang State showing Chayanpoor in the North, Sikkim in the East of Morang state in the south.

+Jhapa belonged to the wider Morang–eastern Nepal historical landscape, where Kirat cultural traditions connected the eastern hills and plains.
+In later periods, the region became associated with Sen/Vijayapur political authority and local Kirat/Limbu leadership.
+However, the exact administrative boundaries of these historical states remain debated.

+The history of Jhapa must also include its indigenous Terai peoples, particularly Dhimal, Rajbanshi/Koch, Meche, and other communities, whose historical presence and cultural traditions are fundamental to the region.

+During the nineteenth and twentieth centuries, malaria, forests, state land policies, agricultural expansion, migration and cross-border trade transformed Jhapa’s population and landscape.

 Location

 Jhapa is the easternmost district of Nepal and lies in the fertile Terai plains.
 It is part of the Outer Terai.
-Jhapa borders with Ilam in the north, Morang in the west, the Indian state of Bihar in the south and the Indian state of West Bengal to the southeast and east.
+Jhapa borders Ilam in the north, Morang in the west, the Indian state of Bihar in the south and the Indian state of West Bengal to the southeast and east.
 Geographically, it covers an area of 1606 km2 and lies on 87°39’ east to 88°12’ east longitude and 26°20’ north to 26°50’ north latitude.

 Climate and geography

-Jhapa receive 250 to 300 cm of rainfall a year, and mostly during the monsoon season in the summer, and its hilly northern area receives more rainfall than the south.
+Jhapa receive 250 to 300 cm of rainfall a year, mostly during the monsoon season in the summer, and its hilly northern area receives more rainfall than the south.
 The maximum temperature recorded is 42.5 °C in summer and 1 °C in winter.
 The lowest elevation point is 58 meters which is the lowest land in Nepal and the highest elevation point is 500 meters from mean sea level.